TomsProject/tpassets/README.md

 Kingsoft's CDN support TLS 1.3 & Brotli Compression and even QUIC now!

 ## For visiters in Russia & CIS
+* For russia invades Ukraine: We don't believe all russia people really supports putin, the invade is caused by the kremlin, not the people.
+So sanction on russian made no efforts, it's the putin and his stupid supporters who should pay for starting a war, that's way I still my my service available in russia.
 For some reason, AWS & Cloudflare didn't have many POPs in Russia & CIS, which made fetch assets very slow, so we need a local content delivery network provider to provide a faster internet service for users in Russia & CIS.

-As far as we know, G Core Labs' CDN is best in Russia & CIS, it supports IPv6, TLS 1.3.
+As far as we know, G Core's CDN is best in Russia & CIS, it supports IPv6, TLS 1.3.

+G Core's CDN doesn't support HTTP3/QUIC now, but this is going to be solved soon.
-G Core Labs' CDN do support Brotli Compression now, but we need to buy a very expensive origin shield, so we WON'T FELL INTO THIS TRAP(lol)
+G Core's CDN do support Brotli Compression now, but we need to buy a very expensive origin shield, so we WON'T FELL INTO THIS TRAP(lol)

 Toms Project, 2022